c6o/docs/content/app-service.md

     traxitt bootstrap

 Install or bootstrap the Traxitt OS into a k8s cluster.
-This includes the pub/sub system, monitoring tools and other traxitt cloud OS facilities needed by traxitt applications.
+This includes the TAS service itself, the pub/sub system, monitoring tools and other traxitt cloud OS facilities needed by traxitt applications.
 Just point the `KUBECONFIG` environment and execute this command to get up and running.

+> [!NOTE]
+> In this case TAS is run as a CLI *outside* a cluster.

 ### Install Traxitt Application